bmuller/mod_auth_openid/README.markdown

 # Basic Installation

-First, you'll need a few prerequisites.
+First, you'll need the latest libopkele from http://kin.klever.net/libopkele (C++ implementation of important OpenID functions).

- * the latest libopkele from http://kin.klever.net/libopkele (C++ implementation of important OpenID functions)
+You'll also need [mod_dbd](http://httpd.apache.org/docs/current/mod/mod_dbd.html) installed and activated to provide an interface between mod_auth_openid and a SQL database that will be used for session storage.
+Most Apache installs will come with mod_dbd.

- * libsqlite from http://www.sqlite.org (SQLite C libs)
+If you plan to use MySQL, you may also need to install an additional DBD driver specific to MySQL.
+For example, Ubuntu packages theirs as (http://packages.ubuntu.com/precise/libaprutil1-dbd-mysql).
+Mac OS X does not provide one, but you can build it yourself with [a patch to Homebrew's apr-util formula](https://github.com/Homebrew/homebrew-dupes/pull/257).

 Next, run: